omnid/cmakeme/README.md

    cmake --build build --target install
    ```
 4. See [Installation](https://github.com/omnid/omnid_docs/blob/master/Installation.md) for more detailed instructions.
+5. Specify `-DBUILD_SPHINX=On` to build the developer documentation for this package.

 # Modules
 To use any of the modules: